ardinsys/financial-charts/docs/integrations/vue.md

 - Avoid creating the chart before the container is measurable (e.g. inside collapsed tabs).
 - Keep the `FinancialChart` instance outside of reactive renders to prevent re-creation.
+- Prefer one `data` array.
+Memoize or compute it in the parent so identical feeds don't trigger redundant `draw` calls.
 - Drive theme or controller changes via methods on `chart.value` in event handlers.